unknown12300/Bookmyshow-Movies-Auto-Interest-With-Multiple-Accounts/README.md

 after enter im.py or double click on im.py

-replace with your temp mails in 17th line or gmails(use dot gmail genrator) replace with desired movie url in 32th line
-You only need to enter the OTP within 15 seconds(if need more seconds change in 50th line)..
-Note: After replacing the email and URL, the entire process will be automated(except otp entry)" 👉 Note:Every time Bms updates the code, it varies.
+## Note: After replacing the email and URL, the entire process will be automated(except otp entry)"

+## 👉 Note:Every time Bms updates the code, it varies.
 So, fork the code if not work means...

 To run the program, download the latest version of Chrome Driver from https://chromedriver.chromium.org/

 and extract the file to a specific folder.